DannyFGitHub/CovidNet-TFLite-Mobile-Implementation/README.md

 Both Model A and Model B have been trained to identifiy: Pneumonia, COVID-19 and Normal Lungs X Ray.

-The models used in this application can be found at: https://github.com/DannyFGitHub/pneumoCheck-Models-TFLite-COVID-Net
+The models used in this application can be found at my other repo: https://github.com/DannyFGitHub/pneumoCheck-Models-TFLite-COVID-Net

 ### TFLite Version for mobile - COVIDNet Chest X-Ray Classification

-_Currently I have converted the CXR4 models A and B to TFLite default Optimisation._
+_Converted the CXR4 models A and B to TFLite default Optimisation._

 |  Type  | Input Resolution | COVID-19 Sensitivity | Optimisation | Size |       Model      |
 |:------:|:----------------:|:--------------------:|:------------:|:----:|:----------------:|